architecture-first/boa-showcase/docs/programming/Concepts.md

 For instance, if you show up to a store to return a product and are missing a receipt the manager can still look up your sale with your credit card and grant a refund.
 Both you and the manager end the situation on a happy note.

-It is too often that an application fails in production producing a SEV 1 situation when the problem is minor like an additional field missing on a POJO for the results of a query.
+It is too often that an application fails in production producing a SEV 1 situation when the problem is minor, such as finding that a field is missing on a POJO for the results of a query.
-Unless the results of the action are invalid due to the lack of this field, the issue should be a warning and not an error that prevents the user from using the system.
+Unless the results of the action are invalid due to the lack of this field, the application should issue a warning and not an error that prevents the user from using the system.

 An Actor is expected to be backward compatible where new fields that the code is not ready to use are ignored and do not cause a failure.
 Meanwhile, if the Actor is pointing to an old version of the database it should resort to previous behavior that exists in the previous release and not fail.